 Neurochemically, the brain releases large quantities of endorphins: norepinephrine, dopamine, anandamide, and serotonin flood (flow into) our system.
 These performance-enhancing and pleasurable neurochemicals have a huge influence on our creativity.
 Steven Kotler of the Flow Research Collective says that flow states are, “caused by transient hypofrontality — the temporary deactivation of the prefrontal cortex.”

-This is most interesting because it is the dorsolateral prefrontal cortex (DLPFC or DL-PFC) that is involved in impulse control and critical thinking.
-Not surprisingly this part of the brain doesn’t fully develop until we are in our twenties which explains why children are so comfortable being creative and in the flow (and why they do crazy impulsive things).
-However, it appears that this part of our brain associated with self-awareness or our ‘inner critic’ needs to be suppressed for us to enter into flow states.
+This involves the dorsolateral prefrontal cortex (DLPFC or DL-PFC) which is central to impulse control and critical thinking.
+Not surprisingly this part of the brain doesn’t fully develop until we are in our twenties.
+This explains why children are so comfortable being creative and in the flow (and why they do crazy impulsive things).
+Strangely, this is the part of our brain associated with self-awareness or our ‘inner critic’.
+When this part of our brain is suppressed we can enter into flow states easily.

 Creative Expression

 It is no surprise that water is a primary natural element that teaches us about flow.
-It passes around rocks as it splashes down mountainsides, falls from the sky as rain and though soft and nurturing it can also smooth stones.
-Musicians strive to enter a flow state when they are jamming, just as the painter can become lost in the colors and patterns of paint as it is spread across the canvas.
+It passes around rocks as it splashes down mountainsides, falls from the sky as rain.
+Though water is soft and cleansing it can also smooth stones.
+Musicians strive to enter a flow state when they are jamming.
+An artist can become lost in the colors and patterns of paint as they spread it across the canvas.
 Writers experience this phenomena when inspiration grabs them, and athletes experience it on their best days.

-Life itself is an art-form where we have an idea or vision and then encounter many obstacles that we must negotiate as we cascade towards fulfilling our dreams.
-We see the contrast between flow and tension in the body of a dancer as we feel the contrast between these two extremes.
+Life itself is an art-form.
+We can have an idea or vision and then flow past many obstacles as we cascade towards fulfilling our dreams.
+We see the contrast between flow and tension in the body of a dancer.
+It is a beautiful sensation to feel the contrast between these two extremes.
 Even the great martial artist, Bruce Lee, allowed his expertise to be shaped through his observation of water.
 In this way we can see how art, nature and spirituality flow together.
 Now let’s add science into the mix!

 You must be shapeless, formless, like water.
 When you pour water in a cup, it becomes the cup.
 When you pour water in a bottle, it becomes the bottle.
 When you pour water in a teapot, it becomes the teapot.
 Water can drip and it can crash.
 Become like water my friend. – Bruce Lee